drishti-m/Paraview_PyTorch_Plugin/thesis-code/README.md

 * ML_Img_Classifier
 * ML_Img_Segmentation

+The test plugins are to see the ground truth results of computed fluid classification and segmentation, and are used to compare with the ML based classification & segmentation.
 The test plugins in this repository are named as follows:
 * Threshold_Fluid_Classify
 * Threshold_Fluid_Segment